brianium/old-site/_posts/2012-09-03-algebra-basics-with-scala.md

 Testing Simplification Of Problems
 ----------------------------------
-A routine Algebra drill is the grouping of like terms.
+A routine algebra drill is the grouping of like terms.
 I ran these tests by calculating the "long" version and the "short" version.
 I then asserted that they were equal.

 {% highlight scala %}
 test("ax ^ 2 + by + b ^ 2 + 3ax ^ 2") {